- CT scans use X-ray technology to create images of soft tissues and organs.

-- Ezra’s full-body MRI includes the abdomen and does not include radiation exposure or risk of an allergic reaction.
+- Full-body MRI screening service by ezra includes the abdomen and does not include radiation exposure or risk of an allergic reaction.

 You’ve probably heard of a CT or CAT scan before, but it can be difficult to understand the differences between CT scans, X-rays, and MRIs.
 All of these diagnostic tests help monitor internal organs, tissues, and bones.